Pochetes/portfolio-api/README.md

 ## Description

 The api returns JSON responses in the `applications/json` format.
 It has a total of 6 endpoints that return specific data about me.
-More will be exaplined below.
+More will be explained below.

 ### File Structure
 ```
 .
+├── Dockerfile
 ├── LICENSE
 ├── README.md
 ├── __pycache__